What a childhood memory in a farmworker housing kitchen taught me about immigration, dignity, and the gospel.

 People travel the globe chasing these kinds of moments.
 The steak Florentine tastes different on a villa’s patio overlooking the hills of Tuscany than it does at the new steakhouse in your own town.
 Not only because of the ingredients, but because the moment is steeped in meaning.
 You are somewhere.
 You are with someone.
 You remember.

-The first time I had tamales, I was a child.
-They were handed to me in a migrant housing community in Oregon, where families working the local farms lived during harvest.
+I was a child.
+They were handed to me in a farmworker housing community in Oregon, where families working the local farms lived during harvest.
 The tamales were wrapped in corn husks, warm to the touch.
 Women stood in a communal kitchen between rows of small, metal-roofed homes that looked like short barns, making food with the efficiency of those who have done it a thousand times and the tenderness of those who know food can say what words sometimes can’t.

 School was out.
 The kids were running through the grassy patches beneath the trees, calling out to each other, mostly in Spanish.
 Some of them smiled as we pulled up.
 Others just kept playing.
 And as we stepped into that unfamiliar place, something in me felt small.
 Not afraid exactly, but unsure.
 I didn’t speak the language.
 I had never been in a space like this.
 I didn’t know the rules.